polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 <img class="desktop-help-icon-image" src="/modules/desktop/media/logo.svg" />

-Partners are allowed to resell the system, according to a 50/50 profit sharing key.
+GaiaSoul Gold Partners are allowed to resell the system, according to a 50/50 profit sharing key.
 This implies that a partner gets to keep 50% of the revenue from each license he or she sells to his customers.
 You apply for becoming a partner by sending an email to thomas@gaiasoul.com - At which point if you are accepted, you will be sent instructions on an email, showing you how to practically implement reselling the system.